joycemendonca/manacentre/automation/README.md

 - [x] Done

 ## Subscription
-- [ ] When click on the subscribe button it should open subscribe modal
+- [x] When click on the subscribe button it should open subscribe modal

-## Modal Subscription
-- [ ] when click on the closed button it should close the modal
+- [x] when click on the closed button it should close the modal
 - [ ] when click on anywhere out the modal, it should close the modal
-- [ ] when click on the subscribe button, it should open this link https://cargocollective.us14.list-manage.com/subscribe/post?u=8b6548a8452f514cfc847df6d&id=6c01ffec27
+- [x] when click on the subscribe button, it should open this link https://cargocollective.us14.list-manage.com/subscribe/post?u=8b6548a8452f514cfc847df6d&id=6c01ffec27

 ## Header social links
 - [x] When click on the facebook button it should open this link https://www.facebook.com/mana.centread